caltechlibrary/dataset/README.md

 _dataset_ isn't a database or a replacement for repository systems.
-It is guided by the idea that you should be able to work with text files (e.g. JSON object documents) with standard Unix text utilities.
+It is guided by the idea that you should be able to work with text files, the JSON objects documents, with standard Unix text utilities.
 It is intended to be simple to use with minimal setup (e.g.
 `dataset init mycollection.ds` would create a new collection called 'mycollection.ds').
 It is built around a few abstractions -- dataset stores JSON objects in collections, collections are a folder(s) containing the JSON object documents and any attachments, a collections.json file describes the mapping of keys to folder locations).